derrickc1170/sep10-freedom-project/prep/plan.md

 #### Beyond MVP

-* Task

-* add Accordion and fix it.
+* Add and fix the Accordion

+* Implement a functional accordion component.

+* Ensure it's accessible and mobile-friendly.

-* Smooth scroll to sections.
+* Enable Smooth Scrolling

-* Move the image to the left, so it can be same as my wireframe.
+* Adjust layout so the image aligns with the left side, matching your wireframe.

-* Polish all hover states and button animations.
+* Polish Hover States and Button Animations

+* Add subtle transitions for hover effects.